nexly-learning-solutions/suggesify/README.md

-This README outlines the process of building this project, utilizing various essential libraries and tools.

 **Important Note:** This project is an **AI project** and is intended for use only by **experienced professionals in artificial intelligence and deep learning**.
-It requires a strong understanding of these domains to utilize the project effectively and safely.
+It requires a strong understanding of these domains.

 ⚙️ **Prerequisites**